| Topics covered below:

 reduced.
 Environmental Services have the power to prosecute but the police do not seem to

+automatically report the events they witness for appropriate action.
 My attention was recently drawn to a joint initiative by the University of

 Leicester, Leicester City Council, the Police and Students Union, which offers a